Lab members

 Postdoc

-Luiza interests lie in the functional diversity of reef ecosystems, with a focus on fish.
-She aims to understand the functional traits of species, as well as their roles and the ecosystem services they provide.
-Additionally, she is interested in functional diversity patterns across different spatial scales, encompassing both marine and terrestrial ecosystems, as well as temporal scales.
-Furthermore, she seeks to work with different groups of organisms to enhance our understanding of ecosystem functioning worldwide and to explore strategies for mitigating the negative impacts of human activities on these systems.
+Luiza’s interests lie in the functional diversity of reef ecosystems, with a focus on fishes.
+She aims to understand species’ functional traits, their ecological roles, and the ecosystem services they provide.
+She is also interested in how functional diversity varies across spatial (marine and terrestrial) and temporal scales.
+More broadly, she seeks to work across different organismal groups to improve our understanding of ecosystem functioning and to develop strategies to mitigate the impacts of human activities on these systems.

 Anna Koivunen